 - The emphasis on quantification in an ever-wider variety of disciplines

-The toolbox and application have been expanding fast, benefiting from the increasing availability of digitized information and the possibility of distributing it through the internet.
-Today, people apply data science in many areas, including business, health, biology, social science, politics, etc. Now data science is everywhere.
-But what is today’s data science?
+The applications have been expanding fast, benefiting from the increasing availability of digitized information and the ability to distribute it through the internet.
+Today, people apply data science in a variety of fields, such as business, health, biology, social science, politics, etc. But what is today’s data science today?